ratan-lab/sumo/README.rst

       -sparsity SPARSITY    either one value or coma-delimited list of sparsity penalty values for H matrix (sumo will try different values and select the best results; default of [0.1])
-      -labels labels.tsv    optional path to .tsv file containg some of known sample labels to be included as prior knowledge during the factorization (inclusion of this parameter enables the 'supervised' mode of sumo), the file should contain sample names in'sample' and labels in 'label' column
+      -labels labels.tsv    optional path to .tsv file containing some of known sample labels to be included as prior knowledge during the factorization (inclusion of this parameter enables the 'supervised' mode of sumo), the file should contain sample names in 'sample' and labels in 'label' column
       -n N                  number of repetitions (default of 60) -method {max_value,spectral}